DIRECTORY OF MANDATES

 WORK HEALTH SAFETY COMMITTEE

-The school WHS committee consists of Simone Glassford (WHS Officer), John Daniel (WHS College Representative), and Jamie Brennan (WHS Advisor).
+The school WHS committee consists of Simone Glassford (WHS Officer), Pippita Bennett (WHS College Representative), and Jamie Brennan (WHS Advisor).
+Jamie has provided long term volunteer support and professional advice on WHS matters and legislation to the committee.

 You may raise comments or concerns directly with your teacher, or with Simone.